 Sponsor and status

-This bill was introduced on May 9, 1990, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 9, 1990, in a previous session of Congress, but it did not receive a vote.

 Representative for Virginia's 8th congressional district

 May 9, 1990

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.R.
 4775 (101st) was a bill in the United States Congress.